Azure-Samples/media-services-javascript-azure-media-player-title-overlay-plugin/README.md

 ##To-Do
- add a larger drop shadow on mouse hover
+-  add a larger drop shadow on mouse hover
+-  change typeface to Segoe UI Light